Carrot History - A.D. 200 to 1500

 ((source: http://manybooks.net/support/h/halljrc/halljrc3154331543-8pdfLRG.pdf) - reference: Concise Anglo-Saxon Dictionary, by John R. Clark Hall 1916 dictionary)

-1025 - The Canon of medicine of Avicenna (980-1037) - The famous medical work of the Medieval Islamic doctor Avicenna -The Canon of Medicine is an encyclopedia of medicine in five books compiled by Persian philosopher Ibn Sīnā (Avicenna) and completed in 1025.
+1025 - The Canon of medicine of Avicenna (980-1037) - The famous medical work of the Medieval Islamic doctor Avicenna -The Canon of Medicine is an encyclopaedia of medicine in five books compiled by Persian philosopher Ibn Sīnā (Avicenna) and completed in 1025.
 It presents a clear and organized summary of all the medical knowledge of the time.
 It is a "magisterial exposition of Galenic medicine", although while Avicenna accepted Galen's evidence on anatomical matters he preferred Aristotle's theories where they differed from Galen.
 It served as a more concise reference in contrast to Galen's twenty volumes of medical corpus.
 As part of the Arabic translation project Ibn-Sina drew on various sources in the writing of his Canon an important one being the extensive pathology text from Chinese medicine called the Zhubing Yuanhuo Lun written in about 610 by Chao Yuan-fang.
 Ibn-Sina also drew on the early Chinese pulse diagnosis classic text the Maijing by Wang Shu-hu which was written in circa 310.

 Originally written in the Arabic language, the book was later translated into a number of other languages, including Persian, Latin, Chinese, Hebrew, German, French, and English with many commentaries.
 The Canon is considered one of the most famous books in the history of medicine.
 Here is the use of carrots: